berrygroup/blimp/README.rst

    conda activate berrylab-default

 which depends on conda being correctly setup within ``.bashrc`` and a functional ``berrylab-default`` conda env.

-Alternatives using virtualenv are of course possible, however this require changes to source code.
+If this is not the case, then the example PBS template will need to be edited.
+The location of this template can be provided on the command line.

 Metadata
 ^^^^^^^^